markaleksanderh/simplex-readme/README.md

 ### Disclaimers

-- No TCP transport encryption - coming soon (messages are encrypted e2e though, only random connection IDs and server commands are visible, but not the contents of the message)
+- Current build does not yet include TCP transport encryption.
+Messages are encrypted e2e; only random connection IDs and server commands are visible but not the contents of the message.

-- System and protocol security was not audited yet, so you probably should NOT use it yet for high security communications - unless you know what you are doing.
+- System and protocol security have not been audited yet.
+As such, it is not advised to use SimpleX for high security communications.